Drug offences in NSW

-Drug offences if you are charged with a drug offence, you will not automatically receive the maximum penalty – there are a variety of matters a court looks at to determine your sentence.
+If you are charged with a drug offence, you will not automatically receive the maximum penalty – there are a variety of matters a court looks at to determine your sentence.
 You can, however, get an indication as to how serious the courts consider the offence by referring to its maximum penalty.
 You will be able to find this information in the relevant legislation, which in New South Wales consists of the Drugs Misuse and Trafficking Act 1985 (NSW) and the Customs Act 1901 (Commonwealth).

-If you refer to those acts you will see that maximum sentences for drug offences range from 2 years and 20 penalty units (one penalty unit, or pu, equals $110) for an offence such as possession, to a sentence of life imprisonment for importation.
+Maximum sentences for drug offences range from 2 years and 20 penalty units (one penalty unit, or pu, equals $110) for an offence such as possession, to a sentence of life imprisonment for importation.
 For major offences you can pay fines of up to $550,000, and be ordered to forfeit assets.

 Listed below are the maximum penalties for the most common drug offences in New South Wales:

 - possession of a prohibited drug: 20 pu and/or 2 years imprisonment;

 - An offence with respect to prohibited plants: from 50 pu and/or 2 years, to 5000 pu and/or 20 years;

 - Manufacture and production of prohibited drug: from 50 pu and/or 2 years, to 5000 pu and/or life imprisonment;

 - possession of precursors (ie. the basic materials) intended for use in the manufacture or production of a prohibited drug: from 100 pu and/or 2 years, to 2000 pu and/or 10 years;

 - Supply of a prohibited drug:

 - of less than a small quantity: 50 pu and/or 2 years